Curated by the NZ On Screen Team

 This Attitude special follows the Wheelblacks wheel-chair rugby team over four years, from their gold medal win at Athens Paralympics in 2004 to their preparations for the 2008 Paralympics in Beijing.
 Four Wheelblacks were on the production team at the time, and player Curtis Palmer is host.

-As the ‘winningest’ team in the game tries to redeem the AB faith, David Geary intros the clips and muses on rugby and us.
+Playwright and rugby fan David Geary introduces the collection, and muses on rugby and us.
 Read more >

 Broadcaster Keith Quinn provides a history of rugby commentary in New Zealand, from radio to the Rugby Channel.
 Read more >